JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 ## Conclusion
 Politics trumps common sense decision making yet again.
 Decisions based on rescuing aylesbury regeneration and Council homes manifesto pledges not on providng best value for money in terms of Council spending.

-[Evidence](http://35percent.org/ouraylesbury/cpo/#simon-morrow-sm) submitted to the 2018 CPO Public Inquiry by RICS qualified quantity surveyor Simon Morrow shows that the estate could be refurbished for just £45k per home for a 1-bed and £65k for a 4-bed.
+[Evidence](http://35percent.org/ouraylesbury/cpo/#simon-morrow-sm) submitted to the 2018 CPO Public Inquiry by RICS qualified quantity surveyor Simon Morrow shows that the estate could be refurbished for just £45k per home for a 1-bed and £65k for a 4-bed. £69M housing scrutiny committee heating.
+Annual revenue.
+Value for money no - political considerations decided

 ![](/img/aylesburyrefurbcombo.jpg)